-Diagnosing, treating sore throat (primary prevention) should be part of strategy to prevent rheumatic heart diseaseSeptember 26th, 2013 in Cardiology /
+Diagnosing, treating sore throat (primary prevention) should be part of strategy to prevent rheumatic heart diseaseSeptember 26, 2013 in Medicine & Health / Cardiology

 Diagnosing and treating sore (strep) throat (primary prevention) in children and adolescents to prevent such cases developing into acute rheumatic fever (ARF) and rheumatic heart disease (RHD) should be a cornerstone in any overall RHD strategy.
 The issues around primary prevention are discussed in one of the papers in the RHD special issue of Global Heart (the Journal of the World Heart Federation) by authors Dr Liesl Zühlke, University of Cape Town and Red Cross War Memorial Children's Hospital, Cape Town, South Africa, and Dr Ganesan Karthikeyan, All India Institute of Medical Sciences, New Delhi, India.